CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/tuner-swerve/validating-drivetrain.rst

 The **Verify Steer** test is used to confirm that the module azimuth (or steer) can rotate freely and what direction they rotate in.

 This test simply rotates all of the modules and confirms with the user if they rotated clockwise or counter-clockwise.
-The modules should rotate **counter-clockwise**.
+The modules should rotate **counter-clockwise** (looking down at the module).

 Verify Drive
 ------------